-There are two sides of a coin and same is the case for every idea or plan.
-What else can I say about the $500 million Bill and Melinda Gates Foundation’s new headquarters.
+There are two sides to a coin, and the same is the case for every idea or plan.
+What else can I say about the $500 million Bill and Melinda Gates Foundation’s new headquarters?
 The 900,000-square-foot headquarters comprised initially of two six-story, boomerang-shaped buildings on 12 acres.
-The new building is Green, not only in color, but also in terms of being earth-friendly.
+The new building is Green, not only in color but also in terms of being earth-friendly.
 Aiming for a Gold rating in LEED Certification, the structure boasts of a living roof on the parking garage and a million-gallon rainwater storage tank to conserve water.
-However this building has come under the spotlight for reasons more than just being eco-friendly.
-Since the foundation is all about social issues like enhancing healthcare and reducing extreme poverty, is it justified to invest this huge amount on building a charity headquarter?
+However, this building has come under the spotlight for reasons more than just being eco-friendly.
+Since the foundation is all about social issues like enhancing healthcare and reducing extreme poverty, is it justified to invest this huge amount in building a charity headquarter?
 Social workers worldwide will come up with a list of welfare issues that are striving for funds.
-Though the philanthropist couple has set a noble example in the world of rich and famous, such a project will raise many eyebrows as well as vindictive questions.
+Though the philanthropist couple has set a noble example in the world of rich and famous, such a project will raise many eyebrows and vindictive questions.